procitec/qt/qtwebengine/src/3rdparty/chromium/testing/libfuzzer/libprotobuf-mutator.md

 must write code that converts data from a protobuf-based format that represents the grammar to a format the target accepts. url_parse_proto_fuzzer is a working example of this and is commented extensively.
-Readers may wish to consult its code, which is located in `testing/libfuzzer/fuzzers/url_parse_proto_fuzzer.cc`, and `testing/libfuzzer/fuzzers/url.proto`.
-Its build configuration can be found in `testing/libfuzzer/fuzzers/BUILD.gn`.
+Readers may wish to consult its code, which is located in `testing/libfuzzer/fuzzers/url_parse_proto_fuzzer.cc` and `testing/libfuzzer/proto/url.proto`.
+Its build configuration can be found in `testing/libfuzzer/fuzzers/BUILD.gn` and `testing/libfuzzer/proto/BUILD.gn`.
 We also provide a walkthrough on how to do this in the section after the next.
 * Fuzzing targets that accept more than one argument (such as data and flags).
 In this case, you can define each argument as its own field in your protobuf definition.